 A change of program includes the following: dropping a class, adding a class, adding or reducing units to a class for which the student is already registered, or changing sections of the same course.
-Students who "drop" classes after completing initial registration are charged.

-Students are expected to plan their schedule carefully with the aid and approval of the adviser and then to make a vigorous endeavor to maintain it throughout the semester.
+Students are expected to plan their schedule carefully with the aid and approval of the adviser and endeavor to maintain it throughout the semester.
 The student must attend all classes in which originally enrolled until the requested change is officially authorized.
 To be official, all program changes must be filed by the student in the Admissions Office.

 Students are held accountable for every course for which they have registered.
-To become official, ANY WITHDRAWAL FROM COLLEGE OR WITHDRAWAL FROM A CLASS MUST BE MADE BY APPLICATION PROPERLY COMPLETED AND FILED IN THE ADMISSIONS OFFICE otherwise the student may receive a grade of F for all courses enrolled in.
-Instructors cannot drop students from their classes.
+To become official, ANY WITHDRAWAL FROM COLLEGE OR WITHDRAWAL FROM A CLASS MUST BE MADE BY APPLICATION PROPERLY COMPLETED AND FILED IN THE ADMISSIONS OFFICE; otherwise, the student may receive a grade of "F" for all courses enrolled in.